hpaxton2/thai-inspection/README.md

 <LI>The data types of variable character, integer, and date were assigned to the columns based off their format.
 The exceptions I ran into were building, zipcode, and phone, which would normally have a data type of integer, but were set to variable character to provide for a smooth load that accounted for entries such as "N/A."
 </UL>

-3. Using your data store, generate a list of the top 10 Thai restaurants that meet your friend's criteria.
-You could simply provide a SQL query to answer this and export it into a data viz tool, but it be amazing if you could build a web frontend to answer the question.
+<strong>3.
+Using your data store, generate a list of the top 10 Thai restaurants that meet your friend's criteria.
+You could simply provide a SQL query to answer this and export it into a data viz tool, but it be amazing if you could build a web frontend to answer the question.</strong>

 <UL>
 <LI>I created a SQL query that both transformed the data into the group as I described in step one and also created a list of restaurants that matched the given criteria.